Streetcar suburb: Montreal

-Newark
+Newark, New Jersey

 Many communities in Essex County, New Jersey were served by the Public Service Railway lines that fed into the Newark City Subway and the Newark Public Service Terminal including Irvington, Maplewood, Montclair, Bloomfield, Glen Ridge and The Oranges.
 Some of these routes remain today as NJ Transit Bus routes including the 21, 25, 27, 29 and 39.